A Guide to Bankruptcy in Texas

 Chapter 12 is designed for family farming, so it is less complicated and less expensive than Chapter 11 “corporate reorganizations,” while being more flexible than Chapter 13:

-- Unlike Chapter 13, in which a payment plan must be either submitted at the beginning of the case or within approximately two weeks, in Chapter 12 the farm debtor has 90 days or sometimes even longer to file a proposed plan.
-And instead of making payments to the trustee under the plan right away as in Chapter 13, the Chapter 12 debtor does not need to make payments to the trustee until 30 days after the Chapter 12 plan is approved by the court.
+- Unlike Chapter 13, in which a payment plan must be either submitted at the beginning of the case or within approximately two weeks, Chapter 12 gives the farm debtor 90 days or sometimes even longer to file a proposed plan.
+Also, instead of making payments to the trustee under the plan immediately, as in Chapter 13, the Chapter 12 debtor does not need to make payments to the trustee until 30 days after the Chapter 12 plan is approved by the court.

 - Debtors in Chapter 12 can sell a portion of the farm real estate and pay significantly fewer taxes on the profit from that sale.